 Roussillon – The town of Roussillon, unlike most others in Provence, has its own unique colour palette.
 The beautiful warm orange town glows vibrantly during sunset, alongside the ocres canyon from which the clay for the buildings comes from.
 The quarrying of the clay in the Sentier des Ocres took place for two centuries.
 Walk through the stunning canyon and you’ll see how the vibrant clay changes from shades of yellow and orange into red.
 The greens of the trees also seem to take on more dazzling shades.

-Gorge du Verdon – Lac de Sainte-Croix is more stunning than you could ever imagine.
-The water of the lake changes from fresh aqua to turquoise blue depending on the time of day, the surrounding shoreline a cluster of the quaintest little sandstone towns.
-Les Salles sur Verdon is where we stayed, a small town with an abundance of hotels and high quality restaurants.
-Activities on the lake are abundant; paddle up the gorge, swim, fish or take a siesta on the lakeside banks in the glorious sunshine.
+Gorge du Verdon–Lac de Sainte-Croix is more stunning than you could ever image.
+The water of the lake changes from fresh aqua to deep turquoise blue depending on the time of day.
+The surrounding shoreline a cluster of the quaintest little sandstone towns.
+Les Salles sur Verdon is where we stayed, a small town with an abundance of small hotels and top-notch restaurants.
+Activities on and around the lake are abundant too; bubble up the lake, hike the gorge, swim, fish or take a siesta on the lake-side beaches and bask in the glorious sunshine.

 Puinoisson – This is where you will find miles of the most famous and painterly lavender, sunflower, poppy and clary sage fields immortalised in the works of the worlds most esteemed artists.
 There is nothing more to say.
 Just gaze and take it all in.